 WHEN CAN THE BOARD HEAR AN APPEAL

-Section 117A of the Patents Act, 1970 deals with when appeals shall lie to the Appellate Board against any decision, order or direction that is made or issued under the Act by the Central Government or from any act or order of the Controller.
+Section 117A of the Patents Act, 1970 deals with when appeals shall lie to the Appellate Board against any decision, order, or direction that is made or issued under the Act by the Central Government or from any act or order of the Controller.
 For the scope of this article, we shall only focus on orders or decisions made by the Controller.
 The section lays down all the instances under which an appeal can lie to the Board from the decision of the Controller.
 The relevant instance for the scope of this article lies in Section 15 and Section 25(4) of the Patents Act, 1970.
 Section 15 deals with the power of the controller to refuse applications for grant of patent and Section 25(4) states that after giving an opportunity to the applicant and the opponent of being heard, the Controller shall order either to maintain or to amend or to revoke the patent.
-In other words, this means that after the controller gives the applicant the required time for making the necessary amendments as well as conducting a hearing of both the parties and feels that the requirements of the Act have not been complied with or a pre-grant opposition of the patent holds merit and is successful, he may pass an order refusing grant of patent to the applicant.
+In other words, this means that after the controller gives the applicant the required time for making the necessary amendments as well as conducting a hearing of both the parties and feels that the requirements of the Act have not been complied with or a pre-grant opposition of the patent holds merit and is successful, he may pass an order refusing the grant of a patent to the applicant.
 This order refusing the grant can be appealed against by the applicant to the Appellate Board.

 TIME FOR FILING AN APPEAL

-Furthermore, under Section 117A(4) of the Act, for an appeal to be heard by the Board it shall be made within 3 months from the date of decision.
+Furthermore, under Section 117A(4) of the Act, for an appeal to be heard by the Board it shall be made within 3 months from the date of the decision.
 The appeal can be made at a further time as well but this will be subject to the rules, if any, made by the Board itself.
-A recent interpretation of a circuit Bench of the Board further clarified that the three month period must begin from the date of receipt of communication of the order and not from the date the decision is made.
+A recent interpretation of a circuit Bench of the Board further clarified that the three-month period must begin from the date of receipt of communication of the order and not from the date the decision is made.
 According to Section 117A(3), the appeal must be accompanied by a copy of the order appealed against and the prescribed fees for the same.

-CAN THE DECISION OF THE BOARD BE FURTHER CHALLENGED ?
+CAN THE DECISION OF THE BOARD BE FURTHER CHALLENGED?

 Now that we have established the power of the Intellectual Property Appellate Board to hear and decide appeals, the question that arises is what next?
 Can the applicant further appeal against this order of the Board?
-Here, it is important to pay attention to Section 117C of the Act which clearly states that no court or other authority shall have the jurisdiction in relation to the matters that have been referred to under Section 117A.
-This means that once the Board has given its decision on an appeal against the order of the Controller refusing grant of patent, no further appeal can lie to the High Court or the Supreme Court.
+Here, it is important to pay attention to Section 117C of the Act which clearly states that no court or other authority shall have jurisdiction in relation to the matters that have been referred to under Section 117A.
+This means that once the Board has given its decision on an appeal against the order of the Controller refusing grant of a patent, no further appeal can lie to the High Court or the Supreme Court.
 The order passed by the Appellate Board is communicated to the Controller under Section 117D of the Act and the Controller shall give effect to the same as is required.

 II.
 REVIEW APPLICATION BEFORE THE CONTROLLER OF PATENTS

 Apart from filing an appeal in the Intellectual Property Appellate Board, the applicant has another recourse in case his application is refused by the Controller.
 The applicant has the option of filing a Review Application before the Controller of Patents.
-In this case, the Controller who has passed the decision has to review his/her decision and is allowed to alter his/her judgment under extraordinary circumstances or circumstances which are unusual.
-This power which has been vested in the Controller is governed by Section 77 (1) (f) of The Patents Act, 1970.
+In this case, the Controller who has passed the decision has to review his/her decision and is allowed to alter his/her judgment under extraordinary circumstances or circumstances that are unusual.
+This power that has been vested in the Controller is governed by Section 77 (1) (f) of The Patents Act, 1970.

 “Section 77.
 Controller to have certain powers of a civil court –

-(1) Subject to any rules made in this behalf, the Controller in any proceedings before him under this Act shall have the powers of a civil court while trying a suit under the Code of Civil Procedure, 1908 (5 of 1908), in respect of the following matters, namely: —
+(1) Subject to any rules made on this behalf, the Controller in any proceedings before him under this Act shall have the powers of a civil court while trying a suit under the Code of Civil Procedure, 1908 (5 of 1908), in respect of the following matters, namely: —

 The power conferred under section 77 is one which is analogous to the powers of a Civil Court (under section 114 of the Code of Civil Procedure, 1908) and one which widens the scope of the Controller’s powers.
-This power enables the Controller to hear and decide a suit which falls under the Code of Civil Procedure, 1908 with regard to Section 77 (1) (f) of The Patents Act, 1970.
+This power enables the Controller to hear and decide a suit that falls under the Code of Civil Procedure, 1908 with regard to Section 77 (1) (f) of The Patents Act, 1970.

 Section 77 (1) (f)